apokatomlyne/Apokatomlyne/README.md

 ## Hi there 👋
-Hi 👋 My name is Chris Tomlyne
+Hi 👋 My name is Tomlyne Apoka
 ==============================

 Web developer and designer